-- The Company's policy position supporting the expanded role of DSO was published in December 2021. - Innovation projects are in place to develop and demonstrate future technologies and commercial practices.

-• The Company engages in a robust regulatory and stakeholder engagement programme, the latter of which is scrutinised by the CEG.

-• The Company is actively involved in consultations on the ED2 price controls.
+- The Company's policy position supporting the expanded role of DSO was published in December 2021. - Innovation projects in place to develop and demonstrate future technologies and commercial practices. - The Company engages in a robust regulatory and stakeholder engagement programme, the latter of which is scrutinised by the CEG. - The Company is actively involved in consultations on the ED2 price controls.

-Network and climate resilience
+Network resilience

-Loss of the operational Network due to significant weather events, targeted physical attack or catastrophic asset failure resulting in sustained or widespread loss of essential supply.
+Loss of the operational network due to significant weather events, targeted physical attack or catastrophic asset failure resulting in sustained or widespread loss of essential supply.

 - Major incident and crisis management policies, plans and governance arrangements are in place.

 - An industry mutual aid agreement exists.

 - Grid resilience programme and audits.

 - Vulnerable site protocols.

-- Climate resilience strategy and framework.